aemonge/aemonge/README.md

 > Freelance, Madrid, Spain
 > 2008 - 2013

-I created different websites for international clients, working with open source back-end frameworks and vanilla front-ends.
+I created different websites for international clients, working with open source back-end frameworks and **vanilla front-ends**.
 Created ad-hoc themes and plugins to provide simple and narrowed tools for my clients.

 * [Universidad Rey Juan Carlos](https://urjc.es/), with Joomla and WordPress.